alexmilowski/data-science/activities/emr-tweet-wordcount/README.md

     tweet-wc/output/part-00001
     tweet-wc/output/part-00002

-The output is a list of primes and exponents for a very large number!
+The output is a list of word counts split amongst the part-nnnnn files.